telefonicaid/kafnus/doc/06_kafnus_connect.md

 ### 3. HTTP Sink Connector

 This connector enables sending data from Kafka topics to an external HTTP endpoint.
-It is now part of the supported sinks in the Kafnus architecture.
+It is part of the supported sinks in the Kafnus architecture.

 - **Connector class**: `io.aiven.kafka.connect.http.HttpSinkConnector`
 - **Type**: sink